dfinity/portal/docs/developer-docs/cost-estimations-and-examples.md

 | k | Thousand | 1_000 | 0.000000001 | 0.00000000134 |
 | – | (one) | 1 | 0.000000000001 | 0.00000000000134|

-## Estimated cost of sample project architectures
+## Sample project architectures

 :::caution
 The estimates below are simply to demonstrate what different sample architectures may cost.
-The actual cost of your project will vary based on the exact number of resources and canister calls that are used.
-Therefore, the estimates below should only be used for gaining an idea of what a project may cost but should not be used for budgeting exact costs.
-For exact costs, you can calculate them using the chart here: [Cycles and transmission costs](gas-cost.md).
+The actual cost of your project will vary.
+The estimates below should only be used for gaining an idea of what a project may cost.
+For exact costs, calculate them using the [cycles and transmission costs chart](gas-cost.md).
 :::

 :::info
 These estimates use a 13-node subnet.
 Costs will be different if deployed on a 34-node subnet.
-Please refer to the chart here for more details: [Cycles and transmission costs](gas-cost.md).
+Please refer to the [cycles and transmission costs chart](gas-cost.md).
 :::

 ### Single canister

-The following is the cost estimate for a single canister that provides a service or function that is used by 5 users that each stores 100KB of data, is called by other canisters through inter-canister calls, and stores 5GB of data.
-The average number of request and response bytes per message is 351, and the number of instructions executed per message is 1_000_000, with 100 daily messages generated per user per day.
-This canister also performs 50 daily tasks, with 1_000_000 instructions executed per task.
-This project does not use HTTPS outcalls or other special features.
+The cost estimate for a single canister that provides a service used by 5 users, each stores 100KB of data per user, uses inter-canister calls, and stores 5GB of data.
+The average number of request and response bytes per message is 351 and the number of instructions executed per message is 1_000_000.
+There are 100 daily messages generated per user.
+The canister performs 50 daily tasks, with 1_000_000 instructions executed per task.

 | Transaction group | Cost per month in cycles | Cost per month in USD | Cost per year in cycles | Cost per year in USD |